Esthetics — the study of art — is a subdivision of epistemology, which is the science of knowledge.

 This is the reason art will often seem more real than reality itself.

-The process of artistic creation and communication with the viewer goes something like this:
+The process of artistic creation and communication with the viewer or reader or listener goes something like this:

 The artist gets hold of an idea in her mind, which she decides to make real.
 She finds an abstraction, in other words, that she seeks to turn into concrete form.